strangerstudios/pmpro-register-helper/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

 == Changelog ==
+= .2.2 =
+* Added the register-form.php module as a stand alone registration form.
+(For use without PMPro)
+* Added the "divclass" property to fields, which will add a class to the wrapping div around the fields.
+* Added a span * required to required fields.
+* Added a $pmprorh_options global.
+Will be putting these into a settings/options page eventually.

 = .2.1 =
 * Started tracking changes.
 * Added save_function as a parameter to the add field function.
 This function will be called with the parameters ($user_id, $field_name, $value) when the field is saved after checkout or in the profile.